Kiiiiii123/Coursera-DL-AndrewNg/Structuring Machine Learning Projects/ZhangChao-Week1/Week 1 Quiz - Bird recognition in the city of Peacetopia (case study).md

 #### You are a famous researcher in the City of Peacetopia.
 The people of Peacetopia have a common characteristic: they are afraid of birds.
 To save them, you have to build an algorithm that will detect any bird flying over Peacetopia and alert the population.

 #### The City Council gives you a dataset of 10,000,000 images of the sky above Peacetopia, taken from the city’s security cameras.
 They are labelled:
+- y = 0: There is no bird on the image
+- y = 1: There is a bird on the image